 My deep appreciation for Dominique Thompson of Grind Branding who patiently works with me to create this beautiful site, tweaking it constantly to reflect my latest whim.
 His enthusiasm and commitment to producing a quality product means any idea I have will eventually be actualized.

-Finally, the legendary George Holzer who has made prints of several of my images including the Shiloh Valley series.
+The legendary George Holzer who has made prints of several of my images including the Shiloh Valley series.
 I had to wait 46 years to find George, but it was well worth it.
 He has collaborated with a number of the world’s greatest artists and museums, and I’m humbled that he would bring that same level of interest in my work that he has brought to theirs.

 I wake up grateful every morning that individuals like these have crossed my path.